Faculty Science - ESAC Science Faculty

-The ESA Faculty contains many ESA staff and contractors at ESAC in Madrid.
+The ESA Faculty contains many ESA staff, Research Fellows and contractors at ESAC in Madrid.
 The CAB department of astrophysics (also located on the ESAC site) also has many ESAC Faculty members.
-ESAC Research Fellows are active faculty members mentored by faculty staff (ESAC RF mentors).
 There are also opportunities for university students to work on research projects as ESAC Trainees.

 Faculty Research Areas

 The ESAC Faculty are active in a wide range of scientific field, and maintain collaborations with many individuals and institutes outside ESA.
 Several broad topics have specific research groups coordinated by Faculty members:

 - Galaxy Clusters and cosmology group